akjayant/Neural-Architecture-Search-Project/README.md

 1. Reinforce rule with baseline for purpose of loss function from this paper on NAS [Paper link](https://arxiv.org/pdf/1611.01578)
 2. Implemented ENAS by Google Brain for this.
 [Paper link](https://arxiv.org/abs/1802.03268)
 3. Also this [DQN Tutorial](https://www.katnoria.com/nb_dqn_lunar/) was extremely helpful!
-4. Have modified DDQN with manual weights initialisation which is key in ENAS.
+4. Have modified DQN with manual weights initialisation which is key in ENAS.
 ### Environment - Open AI GYM's Lunar-Lander-v2
     Enviroment is solved if you reach 200 score for 100 episodes!